Bansko, Bulgaria: Not the Trip We’d Hoped For

 Even when things don’t go as planned, there is always something interesting or beautiful to see.

-I left the hospital to go to the Telenor store to top up Steve’s SIM card.
-It was a short walk.
+One day, I left the hospital to run errands.
 Until then, I had only seen the seamier side of Razlog.
-On my way back I came across this charming scene in a small park.
+On my way back, I came across this charming scene in a small park.

 A little greenery in the winter landscape